-Serology for tularemia is a blood test that checks for infection caused by bacteria called Francisella tularensis (F tularensis), which causes the disease tularemia.
+Tularemia blood test checks for infection caused by bacteria called Francisella tularensis (F tularensis).
+The bacteria causes the disease tularemia.

 How the Test is Performed